dheater/dotfiles/auggie/working-agreement.md

 - **Comments**: Add only when rationale is non-obvious; prefer clean code
 - **Cross-Platform**: Ensure consistent behavior across environments
 - **Quality Tools**: Use sanitizers, static analysis, and validation tools

+## Subtract First Principle

+- **Default to Subtraction**: When solving problems, first ask "What can I remove?" before "What can I add?"
+- **Addition Bias Awareness**: Recognize that humans (and AI) naturally default to adding complexity
+- **Perfection Through Removal**: "A poet knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away" - Leonardo da Vinci
+- **Add AND Subtract**: Don't think "add or subtract" - think "add and subtract" for optimal solutions

 ## Output Preferences